aatishb/patterncollider/README.md

 <img src="https://user-images.githubusercontent.com/1878638/115302852-e193e400-a130-11eb-98a5-3f0cc0f77de7.png" width="440">

 These are the tiles.
-Each tile arises from the intersection of two lines, and the shape of the tile is determined by the angle at which the two lines meet.
+Each tile arises from the intersection of two lines.
+The shape & orientation of the tile is determined by the intersection angle.

 Because of the way these tiles are constructed, you can always slide them together into a seamless pattern.

 ![lines to tiles](https://user-images.githubusercontent.com/1878638/115302925-f4a6b400-a130-11eb-8395-37d8a158a115.gif)

-This tiling pattern and grid of lines are *dual* to each other, which means that they're dual representations of the same underlying pattern.
+This tiling pattern and grid of lines are *dual* to each other, meaning they're dual representations of the same underlying pattern.
+Every grid of lines is a tiling pattern in disguise.

 ![grid tiles dual](https://user-images.githubusercontent.com/1878638/115303473-ad6cf300-a131-11eb-9072-2de824874768.png)

-de Bruijn discovered that you can use this duality to easily create Penrose Tiles.
-To do this, first draw 5 sets of equally-spaced parallel lines, each set tilted 360/5 = 72 degrees from the previous set.
-This particular grid of lines is known as a *pentagrid*.
+de Bruijn discovered that you can use this duality to construct Penrose Tiles.
+To do this, first draw 5 sets of equally-spaced parallel lines, with each set tilted 360°/5 = 72° from the previous set.
+This particular grid of lines is called a *pentagrid*.

 <img src="https://user-images.githubusercontent.com/1878638/115280557-12b2eb00-a116-11eb-902b-cc6d9d21b8cd.png" width="330">

-de Bruijn discovered that if you start from this pentagrid and follow his procedure for creating a dual tiling pattern, you end up with the well-known Penrose tiling.
+de Bruijn discovered that if you start from a pentagrid and follow his procedure for creating a dual tiling pattern, you end up with the well-known Penrose tiling.

-Since the lines in the pentagrid only intersect at two angles –– 72° or 144° –– the duality produces two types of tiles –– a thin rhombus and a thick rhombus.
+Since the lines in the pentagrid only intersect at two angles (72° or 144°) the duality produces two types of tiles (a thin rhombus and a thick rhombus).

 <img src="https://user-images.githubusercontent.com/1878638/115281016-8e149c80-a116-11eb-8567-c2a3520e9b16.png" width="660">